evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ## Performance

 The XPENG G6 RWD Standard Range offers modest performance with a maximum power of 218 kW (296 hp / 292 bhp) and a total torque of 440 Nm (325 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of202 km/h (126 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and has a top speed of 202 km/h (126 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging